-We have identified 10 networks that cooperate to improve the city resilience.
+Regarding commitments, initiatives and networks, we have identified 10 networks that cooperate to improve the city resilience.
 There are different methods and focus when implementing strategies in general.
-Table 12 provides a summary and description of these networks.
+Table 10 provides a summary and description of these networks.
 Additionally, there are several standardization activities (e.g. within ISO/TC 292 Security and resilience) that are related to resilience, and which will be part of the deliverable 6.1 ("A report describing the existing standards and standardization activities", scheduled for month 12).

-Table 12.
-Summary of networks working with resilience
+Table 10.
+Summary and description networks working with resilience.